Frequently Asked Questions

 I don’t use a smartphone – can I still take part?

 Of course!
-In addition to being able to count using the app on a smartphone, you can also use the form on the website.
-You can find the form here: https://aussiebirdcount.org.au/submit-a-count/
+In addition to being able to count using the app on a smartphone, you can also use the Submit a Count form on the website.

-Please note: that the submission form on this page won’t be live until the 10 October — still giving you plenty of time to get familiar with it before the Aussie Bird Count officially starts on the 16 October.
+Please note: that the submission form on this page won’t be live until mid October — still giving you plenty of time to get familiar with it before the Aussie Bird Count officially starts.

 Can I submit my count via a paper form?

 Unfortunately, we simply don’t have the resources to enter the data manually.
 Our webform is simple and easy to use.
-We recommend writing down the birds you see during your count and then jumping onto our website to fill out the submit a count webform: https://aussiebirdcount.org.au/submit-a-count/
+We recommend writing down the birds you see during your count and then jumping onto our website to fill out the Submit a Count webform.

 I don’t know anything about birds – can I still take part?